gkalomiros/shotokan/curriculum/proposed/mudansha3/kyu3.md

 ## Social

-Brown belts should begin taking on more leadership roles and responsibilities like be ready to start and end classes, leading class warmups, and teaching material to beginner and intermediate mudansha.
+Brown belts should begin taking on more leadership roles and responsibilities like be ready to start and end classes, leading class warmups, and teaching material to groups of same colored belts from yellow to purple.

 ## Scholastic